Maine Public News Connect

 CONNECT is an opportunity for Maine Public to make Maine more inclusive, stronger, and more cohesive by delivering news in these four commonly spoken languages in Maine, after English: French, Spanish, Portuguese, and Somali.

 CONNECT was designed with the Maine Immigrants' Rights Coalition particularly with the help of PresentMaine, Gateway Community Services Maine, Congolese, and Angolan communities of Maine.
 And the generous support of the Stephen and Tabitha King Foundation, cPort Credit Union, Lee Auto Malls, and St. Joseph Healthcare.
+Additional support provided by the Maine Health Access Foundation.

 Maine Public is very pleased to additionally partner on this project with Amjambo Africa, the official Media Partner of Maine Public News Connect.
 Amjambo Africa, Maine's most inclusive immigrant-led publication, now in its fourth year of operation, publishes a monthly print newspaper in six languages in addition to the digital site.